top of page

 If you want to test that openness and creativity, here's a cool storytelling idea: let the candidates create their own function.
 What that forces them to do is tell their own story: what they like, what they are good at, what they prefer in the job.
 That kind of story is a really good indicator for you to work with and assess the candidate.
 Yet it also already establishes a deeper bond from the candidate with your organization too.
 They have put time and effort into the application, created their own function even, and this creates a deeper connection straight away.

-5 - Showcase Your location in a video
+5 - Showcase Your Location in a Video

 6 - Make The Job Interview Absolutely Fantastic